yangxin1994/panel/examples/contexts/README.md

 div Current count is #{$component.getContext(`counter`).getCount()})
 ```

-Any object or value can be a context, but you can optionally define callback properties you can define that Panel recognizes and invokes during the component lifecycle:
+Any object or value can be a context, but you can optionally define callback properties that Panel recognizes and invokes during the component lifecycle:
 ```js
 class Counter {
   constructor() {